 Electrical and electronic systems are present in every aspect of life, from the power that lights a house at night to the toaster that prepares breakfast in the morning.
 Life would be very different without the benefits of these and other devices designed chiefly by electrical engineers.
-In addition to the traditional fields of electric power systems and telecommunications, today's electrical engineers are also expanding their work into fields such as biomedical devices and micro-electronics.
 The department offers a standard Electrical Engineering program as well as four focus areas for interested students.
 These include the study of Power and Energy Systems, Wireless Communication Devices, Biomedical Engineering and Engineering Physics.
 Students interested any of these programs should consult with the Electrical and Computer Department Office to select an appropriate set of elective courses.